-- 11.7 The Committee shall give all Members at least 14 Working Days' Notice of any General Meeting and of the business to be conducted at that General Meeting. - 11.8 The General Meeting and its business will not be invalidated simply because one or more Members do not receive the Notice of the General Meeting. - 11.9 All financial Members may attend, speak and vote at General Meetings: - a. in person, or - b. by a signed written proxy in favour of some individual entitled to be present at the meeting and received by, or handed to, the Administrator before the commencement of the General Meeting. - 11.10 Members who are not present and who have not given a proxy in accordance with Rule 11.9(b) rule shall be deemed to have given their proxy to the Official Representative of their Affiliated Club.
-If a Member does not wish to give their proxy to their Official Club Representative, and wishes to abstain from the vote completely, they must notify the Administrator in a reasonable time prior to the General Meeting. - 11.11 Official Representatives must be registered prior to the commencement of the General Meeting and must establish to the Chair/President prior to the General Meeting, the club that they are affiliated to and the name(s) of the Member(s) whose proxy they intend to exercise. - 11.12 If a Member is a member of more than one Affiliated Club, that Member shall be required to nominate a signed written proxy in accordance with Rule 11.9(b) and this rule shall not apply to them. - 11.13 The method of voting at all meetings of the Society shall be on the voices, show of hands or on request by any Member, by poll. - 11.14 No General Meeting may be held unless at least 30 percent of eligible financial Members attend in person or by proxy.
+The Committee shall give all Members at least 14 Working Days' Notice of any General Meeting and of the business to be conducted at that General Meeting.

+The General Meeting and its business will not be invalidated simply because one or more Members do not receive the Notice of the General Meeting.

+All financial Members may attend, speak and vote at General Meetings:

+- in person, or - by a signed written proxy (an email or copy not being acceptable) in favour of some individual entitled to be present at the meeting and received by, or handed to, the Administrator before the commencement of the General Meeting, and - members who are not present and who have not given a proxy in accordance with the foregoing rule shall be deemed to have given their proxy to the Official Representative of their Affiliated Club.
+Official Club Representatives must be nominated by their club and registered prior to the commencement of the meeting and must establish to the chair prior to the meeting the membership of their club in respect of any member whose proxy they intend to exercise.
+Where any member is a member of more than one Affiliated Club that member shall be required to nominate a proxy and this rule shall not apply to them.

+The method of voting at all meetings of the Society shall be on the voices, show of hands or on demand by any member or representative of a member as hereinafter provided, by poll.

+No General Meeting may be held unless at least 50 percent of eligible financial Members attend in person or by proxy.
 This will constitute a quorum.